-Even the most prepared small business owners can be caught off guard by a crisis — especially when the crisis in question is a global health emergency sending shockwaves through the economy.
-With so much uncertainty, many of your employees, as well as your customers, will be looking for strong leadership.
-To help you lead through this crisis, we sought out advice from experts and customer insights and perspectives from other business owners.
+Even the most prepared small business owners can be caught off guard by a crisis.
+In times of uncertainty, many of your employees, as well as your customers, will be looking for strong leadership.
+To help you lead through a crisis, we sought out advice from experts and customer insights and perspectives from other business owners.

 Put people first

-For example, in New Jersey, Ani Ramen House had to close temporarily due to COVID-19.
+For example, during COVID-19, New Jersey restaurant Ani Ramen House had to close temporarily.
 They used their existing food supply to create meal kits for 1,300 families.
 Owner Luck Sarabhayavanija told Nation’s Restaurant News: “We decided to make the most of a bad situation.”

 Action: To lead initiatives that inspire goodwill in your community, start with what you know and stay true to the spirit of your business.